kvz/ratestate/README.md

  - Consider the last pushed state for an entity leading, it will **not** attempt to transmit **every** state if more states are set than can be transmitted
  - Avoid concurrently working on the same entity (last write wins)

-## Custom hashing
+## Hashing

-By default, ratestate detects if a state has changed by comparing hashes of set `state` objects it won't consider executing the `worker` on states that have not changed.
+By default, Ratestate detects if a state has changed by comparing hashes of set `state` objects it won't consider executing the `worker` on entity states that have not changed.

-If the built-in serializing & hashing is too heavy for your usecase (your states are huge - your frequency high), you can supply your own function that will be executed on the `state` object to determine its uniqueness.
+If this built-in serializing & hashing is too heavy for your usecase (your states are huge - your frequency high), you can supply your own function that will be executed on the `state` object to determine its uniqueness.
 In the following example we'll supply our own `hashFunc` to determine if the state is a candidate for passing to the `worker`.

 ```coffeescript
 megabyte = 1024 * 1024 * 1024